WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 KIT ORDERING INFO:
 ---------------------------------------------------------------------------------------------------------------------------------
 DUE TO TARIFFS DX FT8 KITS ARE GETTING EXTREMELY EXPENSIVE.
 WE STOPPED KITTING FOR THE TIME BEING TO WAIT FOR THE TARIFF SITUATION TO SETTLE.
 NO KITS WILL BE OFFERED AS OF 05/12/2025 UNTIL FURTHER NOTICE.
-SORRY FOR THE INCONVENIENCE
+SORRY FOR THE INCONVENIENCE.
+BELOW OUTLINED DETAILS ARE ONLY FOR INFORMATION.
 ----------------------------------------------------------------------------------------------------------------------------------------------
 All DXFT8 Kit shipments after APRIL 2025 will be 7 Band BATTERY MANAGEMENT SYSTEM INCLUDED DXFT8 kits and that the firmware will support both the 5 Band and 7 Band units.